dasch-swiss/dsp-api/docs/Readme.md

 ```

 which launches a dynamic server updating its content at each modification in your source files.
 Both launch the server
-on port `4000` and attempts to connect your browser to `http://localhost:4000/`.
+on port `4000` and attempt to connect your browser to `http://localhost:4000/`.

 ## 4 Publishing